Tehuantepec: History

 The rail line that had been the source of Tehuantepec's boom in the early 20th century steadily declined over the remainder of the century.
 It and the rest in the country were privatized in 2001, but the 24 km nearest the city has become virtually abandoned with workstations dismantled and equipment sold off.
 This put a final end to the rail based economy of the city, especially in the Reoloteca neighborhood.

 Since then, there have been several attempts to resurrect the line crossing the Isthmus of Tehuantepec.
 The purpose of the project is to create a competitor to the overcrowded Panama Canal.
 It would be a rail line between the Gulf of Mexico and the Pacific at Tehuantepec, modernizing and extending existing rail lines.
 This type of project was initially proposed in 1980 again in 1997, 2006 and 2009.
 Versions of the project would have infrastructure built in Tehuantepec and in the nearby port of Salina Cruz.
 These attempts, however, did not come to fruition due to the large initial investment as a primary issue.
 However, in 2018 the Mexican government began to work on modernizing the railroad built in 1907 with the purpose of connecting the Pacific and the Gulf, in a project that also plans to build 10 industrial parks across the Isthmus and improve the infrastructure or the local highways and the ports of Salina Cruz and Coatzacoalcos.
 This project is known as the Interoceanic Corridor of the Isthmus of Tehuantepec, which is expected to be completed by the end of 2023 and the middle of 2024.

-Despite an income of 100 million pesos a year, the municipality has had problems with bankruptcy and few works to show for the money in 2009.
+Despite an income of 100 million pesos per year, the municipality has had problems with bankruptcy and few works to show for the money in 2009.
 The municipal president was accused of embezzling the money, leaving the city with one of its worst crises in its history.